 Why did you choose to attend the University of Virginia?

-What is the most exciting project you've worked on?
+What is the most exciting or interesting project you've worked on?

 What have you learned that surprised you?

 I’m surprised mostly by how time moves so quickly.
 Architects have an incredible impact on the environment but each of us has only a small window of opportunity to do so.
 The early pioneers of modern design were committed to changing the world.
 It is still possible… one building at a time.